Docker

 You can find the Dockerfile in the Dockerfile file in the root of the project or in the Spree Starter repository.

-This Dockerfile is pre-configured to run Spree with PostgreSQL database.
+This Dockerfile is pre-configured to run Spree with PostgreSQL database and Redis.
 That’s the only external dependency you need to have installed on your machine to be able to run Spree.

 You can later use that image to run your application in a containerized environment eg. AWS ECS, AWS Fargate, Azure Container Instances, etc.